Customizing Widget Color

 The initial Brooklyn Poverty map was created in the Detect Outliers and Clusters guide.
 This map includes an additional layer, 311 reported street conditions, which allowed us to Intersect a second layer, and add a Time-Series widget that displays timestamp data.

-Note the default filters colors on your dashboard.
+Note the default filters colors on your map.

 From the WIDGETS list in Builder, select Date to edit the details of the Time-Series widget.